technofocus-pte/mdrnzappsdtbsdepth/Lab 8/Lab 08 - Deploying chat app on Azure Container Apps with PostgreSQL Flexible Server.md

       ![](./media/image52.png)

+## Summary
-**Summary:**:This use case walks you through deploying a chat application with PostgreSQL and OpenAI on Azure, focusing on cloud-based application deployment and management. you’ve set up the development environment, installed necessary tools like Azure CLI, configured Azure resources using Azure Developer CLI, and deployed the application to Azure
+This use case walks you through deploying a chat application with PostgreSQL and OpenAI on Azure, focusing on cloud-based application deployment and management. you’ve set up the development environment, installed necessary tools like Azure CLI, configured Azure resources using Azure Developer CLI, and deployed the application to Azure